waynodiablo/Oystercard/pills/clojure.md

 ## Lists

 There is another collection type that has a particular meaning in Clojure that we'll cover in more detail: the list.
 Lists in Clojure are defined with round brackets:

 ```clojure
 ("a" "list" "of" "strings")
 ```

-If you try to execute this in Light Table something weird will happen.
+If you try to execute this in Light Table something weird will happen:

 ![error](https://github.com/makersacademy/course/blob/master/pills/images/clojure/error.png)